Summary and Features

 Install the KORG librarian on your computer and connect your *logue device to your computer.
 Please make sure, that you backup your *logue device to the computer and that you save the backup file before installing any new user units.

-Download the user unit for your device using the below link.
+Download the below link.
+Extract the correct user unit for your device.

 Drag the user unit into an oscillator slot of your librarian and send it to your device.